 YouTube TV includes a cloud-based DVR service with an unlimited amount of storage, a perk none of its competitors can touch.
 We found that the services "makes it trivially easy to record shows you want," and that the competition "could stand to learn a thing or two from YouTube TV in this regard."
 YouTube TV also offers On Demand content, though not for all shows.
 YouTube TV just improved its DVR, allowing you to skip ads in programming recorded on CBS, Smithsonian and Pop TV.

 Sling TV finally added its cloud DVR to its standard package, so you no longer need to spend $5 extra for saving shows.
-This tier is called Cloud DVR Free, and includes 10 hours of storage.
-Cloud DVR Plus is the next step up, and includes 50 hours of storage for $5 per month.
+This tier is called Cloud DVR Free, and includes 50 hours of storage.
+Cloud DVR Plus is the next step up, and includes 200 hours of storage for $5 per month.
+And we've got all the info on how to record shows on Sling TV.

 What's sweeter than unlimited DVR space?
 Full control of your recorded shows!
 Starting today, you can ️⏸, ⏪, & ⏩ through your @CBS, Smithsonian Channel, & POP TV favorites to your heart's content.December 2, 2019

-Hulu with Live TV, though, beats Sling with 50 hours of Cloud DVR for free.
-Its paid DVR tier costs $15 more per month to bump you up to 200 hours.
+Hulu with Live TV matches Sling with 50 hours of Cloud DVR for free, but its Its paid DVR tier costs even more — $15 more per month — to bump you up to 200 hours.

 Verdict: YouTube TV is the best for those who can plan ahead and record, and even offers content for catching up.
-Hulu's DVR is close, but capped at 50 hours of content.
+Sling's DVR is close behind, based on pricing for 200 hours alone.

-The Hulu Live vs YouTube TV debate is real because the two are ever-close top contenders, but it's hard to say which is the champ without knowing what you're looking for.
+The Hulu Live vs YouTube TV debate is real because the two are increasingly similar top contenders, with the same starting price, in a moment where everyone is trying to figure out how to watch live TV online.
 If you're on a tighter budget, you'll lean Hulu, but YouTube TV's increasing number of channels (ViacomCBS was a glaring hole) is improving its legitimacy -- at a higher price.

-But if you need broadcast TV and live sports and want a super-simple Cloud DVR, both will certainly suffice.
+Those who prioritize original programming should pick Hulu with Live TV, while those who want a never-ending DVR should go with YouTube TV.
 Many, though, see Sling's customization and lower entry fee, plus its 1-year price lock guarantee, as the best way to cut the cord.
 If you always dreamed of an ala carte TV future, you're better off with carving out your own version of Sling TV.
+Check out our guide to cable TV cord-cutting for more help.